-General Science
+Integrated Science

-To serve students interested in health sciences (e.g. nursing, physical theraphy, medical/dental school, health administration), or teaching science at the elementary or secondary level, a program in General Science has been made.
+To serve students interested in health sciences (e.g. nursing, physical therapy, medical/dental school, health administration), or teaching science at the elementary or secondary level, a program in General Science has been made.
 It has moved through our internal processes and will be forwarded to Advanced Education in the next months.
 This is a 4-year Bachelor of Science program that draws students into all areas of science study, though allowing a concentration in particular areas that suit future study and vocational goals.
-This draws on a our existing strengths in science, and will allow us to bolster areas in which we cannot yet offer a concentration or major, such as astronomy, physics, and mathematics.
+This draws on our existing strengths in science, and will allow us to bolster areas in which we cannot yet offer a concentration or major, such as astronomy, physics, and mathematics.
+Recently we added a stream that includes Kinesiology, which is part of a strategy of incremental building of that discipline.